 Customer related intangible assets represent customer contracts and relationships obtained as part of acquired businesses and are amortized using an accelerated amortization method which corresponds with the customer attrition rates used in the initial valuation of the intangibles over their estimated useful lives, generally ten to twenty years.
 Acquired software and technology represents software and technology intangible assets obtained as part of acquired businesses and is amortized using the straight-line method over their estimated useful lives, generally four to ten years.
-Trade names are amortized using the straight-line method over their estimated useful lives, generally eight to twenty years.
-Non-compete agreements are amortized using the straight-line method over their estimated useful lives, generally four to five years.
+Trade names are amortized using the straight-line method over their estimated useful lives, generally estimated useful lives, generall

-Purchased software represents software licenses purchased from third parties and is amortized using the straight-line method over their estimated useful lives, generally five years.
+Purchased software represents software licenses purchased from third parties and is amortized using the straight-line method over their estimated useful lives, generallyfive years.

 The Company continually develops, maintains and enhances its products and systems.
-Product development expenditures represented approximately 7%, 7% and 6% of the Company's total revenue for the years ended December 31, 2022, 2021 and 2020, respectively.
+Product development expenditures represented approximately7%, 7% and 6% of the Company's total revenue for the years ended December 31, 2022, 2021 and 2020, respectively.
 Research and development costs incurred prior to the establishment of technological feasibility are expensed as incurred.
 Routine maintenance of software products, design costs and other development costs incurred prior to the establishment of a product's technological feasibility are also expensed as incurred.
 Costs are capitalized commencing when the technological feasibility of the software has been established.